AndreaGiardini/GitOps-workshop/docs/setup.md

 ## Login web interface

-Let's then verify that everything is up and running by accessing the web interface of ArgoCD.
+Let's verify that everything is up and running by accessing the web interface of ArgoCD.

+* Get the auto-generated password for the 'admin' user
+  `kubectl get secret -n argocd argocd-initial-admin-secret --template={{.data.password}} | base64 --decode`
 * Port forward to the Argo CD server.
 This will bing your local port to ArgoCD
   `kubectl port-forward svc/argocd-server -n argocd 8080:443`
-* Get the auto-generated password for the 'admin' user
-  `kubectl get secret -n argocd argocd-initial-admin-secret --template={{.data.password}} | base64 --decode`
 * Login on [localhost:8080](http://localhost:8080) with username `admin` and password from previous step

 ## Login CLI (optional)